ashea-code/BLUI/README.md

 ![](https://i.imgur.com/R6we4jO.png)

-If your URL isn't valid however, it will redirect the string as a search term e.g. typing a sentance or search term
+If your URL isn't valid however, it will redirect the string as a search term e.g. typing a sentance or a search term.

 ![auto-search](https://i.imgur.com/iDoXyFy.png)